How to use Teams to have breakout meetings or 1 on 1 conversations outside of the primary meeting

 1. (optional) Create additional Teams meetings for breakout meetings.

 4. To join the meeting, go to your calendar and find the meeting you created.
-Right click on the meeting (1) then choose “Join online” (2).
+Click on the meeting (1) then choose “Join” (2).

-2. Once you are in your primary meeting you can view the participants by using the menu bar located at the bottom of your screen.
-The menu bar will be hidden if there is no mouse movement while in the meeting.
-Simply move your mouse or click on the screen for it to be visible.
-While viewing the menu bar click on the “Show participants” button.
-(Number 1 in the picture below)
+2. Once you are in your primary meeting you can view the participants by using the menu bar located at the top of your screen.
+While viewing the menu bar click on the “People” button.
+Uploaded Image (Thumbnail)

 4. If you click the phone or video button this will start a 1 on 1 conversation with that person.
 Your primary meeting will be put on hold for you.
 The other meeting participants will remain active in the meeting.
-You will see a small bar at the top left of your screen showing your primary meeting is on hold (pictured below).
+You will see a second window showing your primary meeting is on hold (pictured below).
 Once you are done speaking 1 on 1, we recommend ending the 1 on 1 conversation.
 Once that call is ended you will be prompted to join back into the primary meeting.
-Just click “Join”.
+Just click “Resume”.Uploaded Image (Thumbnail)

 5. From there you can view the participants list again and select another person to call when you are ready.
 This is the best way to have 1 on 1 conversations while still holding your primary meeting with everyone.